 - This one may sound weird, but be sure to have a piece of fine grit sandpaper in your sewing box to sand out any burrs on the shuttle hook or retaining cap springs.

-- On that note, get spars of both.
+- On that note, get spares of both.
 Get a few retaining cap springs.
 More than you think you’ll need.
 You’ll thank me later.

 I pack all of these goodies into a nice airtight container that I picked up at a Marshalls or TJ Maxx so that all my supplies and spares stay in rust-free and working condition.
 I would also say that the first go around I didn’t buy a hot knife and literally used a stick lighter to seal all the ends, but will absolutely be buying one this go around.
 Not a necessity, but definitely a really-nice-to-have.